e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_WINDOWS.md

 2. The database load happens the first time you run `HipparchiaGoServer`.
 This will take *several minutes*.

-3. On the first run you will be asked for a fresh password for `hippa_wr` you will also need the PSQL administrator password you entered at `A.4` above.
+3. On the first run instruction files will be dropped into your current working directory.
+You will be asked for a fresh password for `hippa_wr` you will also need the
+PSQL administrator password you entered at `A.4` above.

 ![inst13](../gitimg/windows/17_firstlaunch.png)